ssbm-oro/racetime-obs/README.md

 #### Experimental Features

 * Media player: Automatically play a sound (either on stream, to your speakers, or both) based on race events, such as when the race updates, a chat message is posted, when the race starts counting down, or when you finish.
-The first version of this release will probably just have options for playing a sound when you finish and when the race starts until a better interface can be developed.
+Right now, this just has options for playing a sound when you finish or when a bot posts in the channel.

 ### Ideas for future development

 The general goal for this is to enable you to do fun things on your stream with the information from racetime.gg.
 Informational features that are boring will probably be prioritized behind features that are fun :grin:

-* Playing media: Play a sound or video file automatically, like an announcer saying "Ready...
-GO!" when the race starts or a victory fanfare when you come in first place.
 * Friends: Announce or list specified friends' finish times if they're in the same race as you.
 * Automatically select a layout or scene depending on what game or mode you are racing.
 * Restreamers: Make setup for restreaming easier by pulling the racers' information from the race room.